Skip to main content

 Using the Agent Skill

-Open the plugin project and run in IDE Chat:
+Open the plugin project and run this slash command in IDE Chat:

 /dobot-plus